om-ganesh/DemystifyDesignPatterns/README.md

  any changes in the property of the subject will be broadcasted to all users/followers
 - Observables has zero to many observers relations

+### (III) Dependency Injection Pattern

+- Using AutoFac nuget package to illustrate the concept

 #### References

 - [Headfirst Design Patterns](https://www.safaribooksonline.com/library/view/head-first-design/0596007124/) - Example taken here is from the reference book